fybrik/go-module/README.md

 1. Install Fybrik
 2. Register the Go-module to Fybrik
 3. Prepare a data asset and register it in a data catalog
-4. Define data access policy
-5. Deploy a Fybrik application
+4. Deploy a Fybrik application
-6. Access the data asset using the Go-module
+5. Access the data asset using the Go-module

 ### Install fybrik
 Install Fybrik v1.3 using the [Quick Start](https://fybrik.io/v1.3/get-started/quickstart/), without the section of `Install modules`, and make sure to install Fybrik with Katalog as the data catalog.